Battle of Vĩnh Yên

-The Battle of Vĩnh Yên (Trận Vĩnh Yên) which occurred from 13 to 17 January 1951, was a major engagement in the First Indochina War between the French Union and the Việt Minh.
-The French Union forces, led by World War II hero Jean de Lattre de Tassigny, inflicted a decisive defeat on the Việt Minh forces, which were commanded by Võ Nguyên Giáp.
-The victory marked a turn in the tide of the war, which was previously characterized by a number of Việt Minh victories.
+The Battle of Vĩnh Yên (Trận Vĩnh Yên) which occurred from 13 to 17 January 1951, was a major engagement in the First Indochina War between the French Union and the communist Việt Minh.
+The French Union forces, including the French Armed Forces and Vietnamese National Army, led by World War II hero Jean de Lattre de Tassigny, inflicted a decisive defeat on the Việt Minh forces, which were commanded by Võ Nguyên Giáp.
+This victory of the French Union (France and State of Vietnam) against the communists marked a turn in the tide of the war, which was previously characterized by a number of Việt Minh victories.

 Prelude

 By October 1950, the Việt Minh had seized the initiative from the French.
 Operating from bases in the People's Republic of China, Việt Minh troops under Giáp constantly raided French outposts along Route Coloniale 4.
 At the end of the attacks on October 17, the French had lost 6,000 troops, stunning the French government into action: the high commissioner for Indochina, Leon Pignon, and the commander-in-chief of the French Expeditionary Corps, General Marcel Carpentier, were both recalled.
 Paris replaced them with General Jean de Lattre de Tassigny, widely considered one of the greatest French commanders after his spectacular leadership of the French First Army in World War II.

 De Lattre came to Hanoi, Vietnam, on 17 December and assumed both military and political control of French Indochina.
 The French Far East Expeditionary Corps numbered some 190,000, including 10,000 serving in the French Air Force and 5,000 in the French Navy.
 The French occupied most of the country, but the Việt Minh held considerable portions of the countryside that allowed quick and easy access to various crucial points should the need arise.
 Giáp had five divisions, all armed and equipped by the Chinese, composed of about 10,000 troops each.
-Four of the five Vietnamese divisions were roughly 150 miles north of Hanoi, stationed around the Việt Bắc region near the Chinese border.
+Four of the five Vietnamese divisions were roughly 150 miles (241 km) north of Hanoi, stationed around the Việt Bắc region near the Chinese border.
 The 320th Division was located southwest of the Red River Delta, which was controlled by the French.

 The dawn of 1951 heralded tremendous prospects for Việt Minh success.
 Giáp and Communist Party strategists planned for a massive offensive which would drive the French out of their homeland.
-Giáp decided to strike straight for Hanoi and chose Vĩnh Yên, 30 miles northwest of the capitol and the tip of the French defensive triangle, for the main blow.
+Giáp decided to strike straight for Hanoi and chose Vĩnh Yên, 30 miles northwest of the capital and the tip of the French defensive triangle, for the main blow.